top of page

 Saraf, Priyam.
 “Buyer Power as a Shared Constraint: Merchandiser WhatsApp Networks and Price-Setting Behavior among Bangladeshi Garment Firms.”

-Data Collection and Analysis
+Data Collection

 Saraf, Priyam.
 “A Field Experiment on Competence, Cultural Similarity and Controllability during Senior Executive Hiring Evaluations in Emerging Markets.”